dogecoinfoundation/libdogecoin/README.md

 [See the Dogecoin Trailmap for more on libdogecoin](https://foundation.dogecoin.com/trailmap/libdogecoin/)

 ### Advantages of Libdogecoin

-- No dependencies in case no p2p network client is required (only dependency is [libsecp256k1](https://github.com/bitcoin-core/secp256k1) added as git subtree)
+- No dependencies in case no p2p network client is required (only dependencies are [libsecp256k1](https://github.com/bitcoin-core/secp256k1) added as git subtree and optionally (enabled by default) [libunistring](https://www.gnu.org/software/libunistring/) for mnemonics)
 - The only dependency for the p2p network client is [libevent](https://github.com/libevent/libevent) (very portable)
 - optimized for MCU and low mem environments
 - ~full test coverage
-- mem leak free (valgrind check during CI)
+- Best effort to to be mem leak free (manual valgrind check per supported platform)

 ### Current features